gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

     # Stolen once = permanent access
 ```

-The problem is obvious when you think about it.
 This token sits in your CI secrets indefinitely.
-If an attacker
+If an attacker compromises your repository or CI system, they get
-compromises your repository or your CI system, they get permanent access to publish packages under your name.
+permanent access to publish packages under your name.

 ### The New Way: Trusted Publishing